pyzahl/LoggingPM2.5wCircuitPython/README.md

 Note about the "plotaqd.py" script, this is for external use only (on your PC) plotting for the log file data.
 I just keep it on the CP drive handy.

+INSTALL:
+Copy all files from the CIRCUITPY folder to you CircuitPy root.
+I included all libs used for convenience.
+That's it.